Expert Tips for an Easy Faucet Installation

 We caught up with Joe Barnes, a second-generation master plumber with more than 30 years of experience, to tackle this easy DIY project.

-The instructions in the box with a new faucet tell you everything you need to know for a normal installation.
-Trouble is, there’s no such thing as a normal installation.
-Every job has its complications.
+The instructions that come in the box with a new faucet should tell you everything you need to know for a normal installation.
+Trouble is, there’s no such thing as a normal installation because every job has its complications.
 To get the solutions to the most common problems, we sat down with a pro plumber who faces these faucet situations every day.
 Use these expert tips to make your faucet replacement an easy half-day job instead of an all-day ordeal.